-Joe has extensive experience litigating product liability, construction defect, product liability and asbestos claims.
-In addition, he handles a multitude of professional liability and employment liability matters on behalf of his clients.
+Joe has extensive experience litigating medical malpractice, product liability, and both medical and non-medical professional liability matters.
+In addition, he handles a multitude of construction defect and asbestos claims, general liability, employment liability, and transportation matters on behalf of his clients.

 Joe has been defending a wide variety of toxic tort cases for more than 25 years, including single plaintiff and multi-plaintiff claims.
 Throughout his career, he has litigated cases in Illinois, Pennsylvania, Texas, Wisconsin and Michigan defending client’s claims with consistent success.

-- Represented a major oil company regarding release of gasoline from an underground storage tank (UST) resulting in litigation involving EPA and state’s attorney general including claims of property damage and personal injury from explosions and fires as a result of gas vapor intrusion into homes
+- Represented major oil company regarding release of gasoline from an underground storage tank (UST) resulting in litigation involving the EPA and State Attorney General, and claims of property damage and personal injury from explosions and fires resulting from gas vapor intrusion into homes and buildings

 - Defended catastrophic injury case involving double amputation from paper recycling baler